openvpi/DiffSinger/docs/ConfigurationSchemas.md

 ### sampler_frame_count_grid

 The batch sampler applies an algorithm called _sorting by similar length_ when collecting batches.
 Data samples are first grouped by their approximate lengths before they get shuffled within each group.
-Assume this value is set to $L_{grid}$, the approximate length of a data sample with length $L_{real}$ can be calculated through the following expression:
+Assume this value is set to $L_ {grid}$, the approximate length of a data sample with length $L_{real}$ can be calculated through the following
+expression:
 $$
 L_{approx} = \lfloor\frac{L_{real}}{L_{grid}}\rfloor\cdot L_{grid}
 $$
 Training performance on some datasets may be very sensitive to this value.
-Change it to 1 (completely sorted by length without shuffling) to get the theoretically best performance.
+Change it to 1 (completely sorted by length without shuffling) to get the best performance in theory.

 #### used by